blaenk/site/content/notes/postgresql.md

   WINDOW w AS (PARTITION BY depname ORDER BY salary DESC);
 ```

-# Inheritance

-Inheritance in PostgreSQL is similar to the concept with the same name from object oriented programming languages.
-In PostgreSQL, a table can inherit from zero or more tables.

 # Queries

 Expressions can be written in the `SELECT` output list.